quiltdata/quilt/docs/Catalog/Admin.md

 ![](../imgs/admin-policy-managed-bucket-access-change.png)

-You may attach policies to managed roles from policy edit and create screens:
+You may attach policies to managed roles from the UI either in the policy editor or in the Quilt role editor.

+> Note: 'Custom' Quilt Roles are managed by AWS, not Quilt, so you cannot attach policies to Custom roles via Admin Settings.

 ![](../imgs/admin-policy-attach-to-role.png)

-You may also provide custom policies via ARN:
+If you already have a suitable policy in AWS IAM, you can provide the policy's ARN to a Quilt policy.

 ![](../imgs/admin-policy-unmanaged-create.png)

-The resulting permission set is equivalent to a union of all permissions provided by the policies attached to that role.
+Quilt roles have permissions equivalent to to the union of all attached Quilt roles.

+**Quilt user policies for services other than Amazon S3 have no effect until and unless a CloudFormation administrator for the Quilt stack sets the `ManagedUserRoleExtraPolicies` parameter to include a superset of the permissions needed by Quilt users**.

+> `ManagedUserRoleExtraPolicies` is a security feature that prevents Quilt admins and users from escalating their permissions beyond what they can do in the AWS console.

 ### Extending built-in roles

-The initial "Source=Custom" roles defined by Quilt (`ReadQuiltBucket`, `ReadWriteQuiltBucket`) are locked to AWS ARNs, and thus cannot be extended by Quilt policies.
-If you want a "Source=Quilt" UI-managed role that automatically has access to all registered buckets, you need to first import those specific polices.
+The initial "Source=Custom" roles defined by Quilt (`ReadQuiltBucket`, `ReadWriteQuiltBucket`) are backed by AWS-managed ARNs.
+You therefore cannot be attach Quilt policies to Custom roles.

 #### A. Create a Source=Quilt role

-For concreteness, we will create a new `UserReadQuiltBucket` read-only role to which we can add Quilt policies.
+To illustrate Quilt roles and permissions, below we create a read-only `UserReadQuiltBucket` role.

-1. Login to your Quilt instance at, e.g. https://quilt.mycompany.com
+1. Login to your Quilt instance at, e.g. https://quilt.your-company.com
-2. Click on "Admin Settings" in the upper right, under your Profile name
+2. Click on Admin Settings under your login name (upper right)
-3. Scroll down to the "Roles" section on the bottom
+3. Scroll down to Roles under the Users and Roles tab
-4. Click "+" to define a new role
+4. Click "+" to create a new Quilt role
 5. Name it `UserReadQuiltBucket`
-6. Save
+6. Save the Quilt role

-You can also create a `UserReadWriteQuiltBucket` if you want grant full permissions

 #### B. Display existing policies in AWS Console